 The village of Argaka is located on the coastal plains of the Chrysochous area away from the more mainstream destinations.
-Nourished by its own reservoir this agricultural area is well known for its abundance of citrus orchards The settlement of Argaka itself is divided into two parts, Pano Argaka (upper) located between the sea and the pine forest is the older of the two communities.
+Nourished by its own reservoir this agricultural area is well known for its abundance of citrus orchards.
+The settlement of Argaka itself is divided into two parts, Pano Argaka (upper) located between the sea and the pine forest is the older of the two communities.
 Here, traditional style architecture can be found amongst the narrow, winding roads and the traditional spirit of Cyprus is still very much in evidence at the local kafenion which provides a focal point for the village's residents to gather, exchange news and pass the time of day.
 Kato Argaka (lower) is the newer settlement standing next to the sea.
 Although this area features more contemporary style residences, a small supermarket, a kiosk and a handful of tavernas dotted along the coastal road, the atmosphere is still very laidback.

 Polis is the principal town for the region, huddled around a pedestrianised square where visitors and locals gather in the mornings to enjoy a coffee and watch the world pass by and in the evenings to dine at one of the wide selection of restaurants, tavernas and cafes which radiate out from the centre.
 The town has an archaeological museum and cultural centre.

 Just beyond Latchi, you will find the well known 'Baths of Aphrodite' and for nature lovers the protected Akamas Peninsular an area particularly suited to walkers and adventurers who can explore the many crisscrossed nature trails.

-Polis and the surrounding villages count bowling, go-karting, fishing, cycling, watersports and scuba diving amongst the many activities on offer to the visitor.
-The Minthis Hills Golf Course is approximately a 40-minute drive away.
+Polis and the surrounding villages count fishing, cycling, watersports and scuba diving amongst the many activities on offer to the visitor.
+The Minthis Golf Course is approximately a 40-minute drive away.
 The town of Paphos with its World Heritage Sites, modern shopping facilities, waterpark, Paphos Zoo and attractive harbour area is within a 50-minute drive.